Duration of Study Programme

 How you will learn

-With online study, you study at your own choice of time and place, saving on travel and accommodation costs and fitting in with your other commitments.
+You will study at your own choice of time and place, saving on travel and accommodation costs and fitting in with your other commitments.

-Our programmes begin on specific dates, you study as a small group and there are deadlines for coursework assignments and a fixed 24-hour period for online tests.
+Our programmes begin on specific dates, you study as a small group and there are deadlines for coursework assignments and a fixed 24-hour period for tests.
 This way you combine the flexibility of distance learning with the self-discipline and community spirit of conventional tuition.
 Our students come from all over the world so you will have a great opportunity to gain first-hand experience of global networking.

 Method of Assessment

-Modules are assessed by combination of coursework (including essay, design, development of software artifact, technical report, academic report, live presentation, peer review, team work, video log, live demonstration, viva) and online tests.
-The dates of assignment submission and online tests are fixed.
+Modules are assessed by combination of coursework (including essay, design, development of software artifact, technical report, academic report, live presentation, peer review, team work, video log, live demonstration, viva) and tests.
+The dates of assignment submission and tests are fixed.

-The online tests are available for a fixed period of time, usually 24-hours, to ensure all students can find a convenient opportunity to complete them within that period.
+The tests are available for a fixed period of time, usually 24-hours, to ensure all students can find a convenient opportunity to complete them within that period.
 If you cannot meet the assignment deadlines or test dates, you must inform the Module Leader in advance of the deadlines to get appropriate advice.

 - Edexcel BTEC Level 5 HND (Higher National Diploma) in Computing and Systems Development; OR